resourcepool/training-welcomepool/README.md

   - add_promotion.html
   - index.html

-# To go further
+# Bonus
+All is done on day 3?
+Here are a few features we as a customer would have loved to have available.
+ * Add an endpoint to see a fullscreen countdown for the next code review, for each class (to display on a TV Screen)
  * Implement front validation with jQuery
  * Implement backend tests